 OVERVIEW: The Tribeca Film Institute offers a number of funding opportunities for both narrative and documentary films at various stages of production.
-They also take very good care of their alumni and make additional grants available for those that have gone through some of their programs, so getting your foot in the door can definitely pay considerable dividends.
+It also supports its alumni and makes additional grants available for those that have gone through some of its programs, so getting a foot in the door can definitely pay considerable dividends.

-IP TAKE: Tribeca is all about keeping the filmmakers they support close, so membership and participation in their programs count for a lot.
-They even offer help with marketing, pitching, and audience development in some cases, so their backing can be a force multiplier.
+IP TAKE: Tribeca prioritizes keeping the filmmakers it supports close, so membership and participation in its programs count for a lot.
+It even offers help with marketing, pitching, and audience development in some cases, so its backing can be a force multiplier.

 Gucci Tribeca Documentary Fund – Feature length documentaries that are currently in production or post production qualify for this $10,000 to $25,000 award.
 Films eligible for this award must address and humanize pressing social issues.

 TFI Documentary Fund – Non-fiction documentary films that are in the advanced stages of development, in production, or in post-production qualify for this grant, which ranges from $25,000 to $50,000.

 TFI/ESPN Future Filmmaker Prize - This grant, of up to $18,000, provides support for graduate students (pursuing master's degrees) making short-form documentaries about athletic communities or organizations using sports to make the world a better place.
 Applicants must be enrolled at one of a specific number of universities; however, TFI will consider adding schools to the list.

 The Resilient Communities Project - The project provides support for "a film beginning early in the creative process and [to] help promote social action through digital and education initiatives."

 Tribeca also offers different alumni grants, available for projects which have already participated in Tribeca All Access, or for new projects from program alumni.
 These grants target needs such as assistance in project completion and help with pitches, marketing, branding, and audience development.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).